Wyntuition/jekyll-now/todo/03-work-project.md

 ## TODAY

 -send test strategy
+- audit
+    - how to get logs of each service

 +Domain
     - 3rd step = final step (FC03): required photo validation.
 Used to be mailed it, now upload